My research project

 Sustainability relevance in business management is constantly rising.
 More and more businesses realise how vital it is to adopt daily sustainable business practice.
 This is not only in response to the global quest for sustainability, but it can also guarantee profits in a quick-changing global market as well as on the long term as some successful firms have started to show.
 Such successful cases have been able to combine sustainability with profits, sometimes unlocking disruptive potential.
 Those successes are the result of inspired and visionary entrepreneurs who get the right vision of how the firm activities will impact society and could share such a vision.

 However, difficult decisions are part of the sustainability challenge for the obvious complexity embedded into the relationship within the firm, the environment and society.

 Big data insight has the potential of reducing such complexity and support decision-makers.
 For this reason, the research goals to understand how to better use data insight in strategic decisions for creating shared value and move forward the only profit maximisation culture.

 The project partner is Costain Group Plc.

-The research intends to move decision-makers from the incumbent position of shareholder profit maximization, to more sustainable business models that embrace the shared value theory where financial, environmental, and social aspects have an equal contribution.
+The research intends to move decision-makers from the current shareholder profit maximization attitude to more sustainable business models and practices embracing the shared value theory where financial, environmental, and social aspects have an equal contribution.
 Opportunities for addressing environmental and social issues whilst building thriving businesses are out there but are hard to see.
-The scope is to give the decision-makers the right tools to translate the vision in practice.
+The scope is to give the decision-makers the right tools to translate the vision into actionable plans.

 The use of data analytics for sustainable product development